Mo Paeng Waterfall (Namtok Mo Paeng) is low-key one of the best waterfalls in Pai.

 Mo Paeng Waterfall is located 9km west of Pai.
-From the centre of town it is approximately a 20-minute drive.
+From the center of town, it’s approximately a 20-minute drive.

-The best way to get around Pai is on a scooter to explore all four corners of the region.
-Scooters can be rented for a little as 150 Baht per day from one of the many rental stores in the centre of Pai.
-Alternatively, some accommodations have scooter rentals available for around the same price.
-A money deposit or passport is generally required for insurance purposes.
+The best way to get to Namtok Mo Paeng is on a scooter.
+Scooters can be rented for as little as 150 Baht per day from one of the many rental stores in the center of Pai.

 If you aren’t confident with riding a scooter, you can hail a songthaew (pick-up truck with bench seats) to get from A to B. Make sure to agree on a price with the driver first before jumping in the back.

-See All ∼ Hostels & Resorts in Pai
+Search All → Hostels & Resorts in Pai

 The entrance to Mor Paeng Waterfall

-I visited the Mor Paeng Waterfall at around 8:30am after experiencing an unforgettable sunrise at the Yun Lai Viewpoint, another popular point of interest in Pai.
-There was literally no one else at the falls which surprised me knowing the popularity of Mo Paeng Waterfall.
+I visited the Mor Paeng Waterfall at around 8:30 am after experiencing an unforgettable sunrise at the Yun Lai Viewpoint, another popular point of interest in Pai.

 Drone shot of Mor Paeng Waterfall

-The forest that surrounds Mo Paeng Waterfall is green and serene and I just knew I had to fly the drone to get another perspective of it all.
-From the air, I spotted more waterfalls and rock pools upstream so I had to go and check them out!
+The forest that surrounds the waterfall is green and serene and I just knew I had to fly my Drone Camera to get another perspective of it all.
+From the air, I spotted more waterfalls and rock pools upstream so I checked those out, too!

-There are grass patches and wooden gazebos which is the perfect setting to laze around and lose a few hours at Mo Paeng Waterfall if you have the time.
-If you are travelling solo it’s the perfect spot to meet and hang out with some other travellers!
+There are grass patches and wooden gazebos which is the perfect setting to laze around and lose a few hours here if you have the time.
+If you are traveling solo, it’s the perfect spot to meet and hang out with some other travelers!

 Luxury: Pai Island Resort